CellFX® Nanosecond Pulsed Field Ablation (PFA) 360 Catheter Ablation System for Treatment of Atrial Fibrillation

 Study Summary

-The objective of this study is to demonstrate initial safety and functionality of the CellFX nano-second Pulsed Field Ablation (nsPFA or nano-PFA) 360 Catheter Endocardial Ablation System in treating subjects with paroxysmal atrial fibrillation.
+The objective of this study is to demonstrate initial safety and effectiveness of the CellFX nano-second Pulsed Field Ablation (nsPFA or nano-PFA) 360 Catheter Endocardial Ablation System in treating subjects with atrial fibrillation.

 Eligibility Criteria